freeCodeCamp/freeCodeCamp/guide/english/csharp/while-loop/index.md

 # While Loop

 The while loop executes a block of code until a specified condition is false.
 Because the test of the while expression takes place before each execution of the loop, a while loop executes zero or more times.
-This differs from the do loop, which executes one or more times because the test of the expression takes place after the execution of the loop.<sup>1</sup>
+This differs from the do loop, which executes one or more times because the test of the expression takes place after the execution of the loop.

 ## Example
 ```csharp